afiodorov/afiodorov.github.io/_posts/2019-05-18-learning-cython.md

 up consuming 640gb of memory.
 This, of course, will result in `MemoryError` in cases when it's worth parallelising in the first place.
 However, it turns out that Linux uses [copy-on-write] mechanism when creating new processes.
-This means that we can share memory between processors as long as we don't modify the underlying dataframe.
+This means that we can share memory between processes as long as we don't modify the underlying dataframe.
 In practice I found that storing a numpy array in a global variable (a list or a dict) and then starting processes allows me to utilise all cores and still write code in pure Python, see example below: